allanderek/allanderek.github.io/posts/flask-+-coverage-analysis.md

 marked-up with all the lines ran.
 Specially open the file `htmlcov/app_main_py.html`.

-To see a an example of a missing line, locate the lines:
+To see an example of a missing line, locate the lines:

     try:
         check_fraction(50, 100, '50 of 100 is 50%')